 - Entry Requirements

-- Visualisation, Simulation and Immersive Design Brochure (PDF)
+- More study options in Visualisation, Simulation & Immersive Design

 The Master of Visualisation, Simulation & Immersive Design will equip you to become a future-ready design leader, capable of understanding and meeting the growing demand of immersive practices across a multitude of industries.